Authing/Authing/README.md

 Authing can help you rapidly integrate authentication and authorization for web, mobile, and legacy applications so you can focus on your core business.

-We also deploy a cloud version, welcome to visit [Authing.cn](https://authing.cn) to try it out.
+We have deployed a cloud version, welcome to visit [Authing.cn](https://authing.cn) to try it out.

 ## What is Authing